MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/assess-office-compatibility.md

 |![Icon for the Validate phase](../images/ORK_Compat_Validate_reverse.png)|Start a pilot deployment where users test the documents and solutions that are required to run the business by using Office.
 We call this user acceptance testing.
 Troubleshoot any issues that occur for documents and solutions that need to be ready on the first day of deployment.  <br/> |
 |![Icon for the Manage phase](../images/ORK_Compat_Manage_reverse.jpg)|Deploy Office and continue to monitor your documents and solutions.
 Watch for trends in Office performance and behavior as updated Office solutions are deployed.
 Use your Help Desk resources to troubleshoot issues as they occur for non-business-critical documents and solutions.  <br/> |

-In this article, we'll discuss each phase of the compatibility process and describe how you can use Office telemetry tools to support the process.
+In this article, we'll discuss each phase of the compatibility process and describe how you can use Office Telemetry Dashboard to support the process.

 <a name="discover"> </a>